paulocfjunior/Liferay-FrontEnd-Fundamentals/README.pt.md

             └── WEB-INF
 ```

-Para fazer o build do projeto, basta ir até a pasta raiz do `[THEME_NAME]` usar o comando do Blade:
+Para fazer o deploy do projeto, basta ir até a pasta raiz do `[THEME_NAME]` usar o comando do Blade:

 ```bash
 blade deploy